Safe Handling of Wood Materials

 Key Hazards

-- Strains from awkward loads
+- Strains from lifting long, heavy, or awkward wood materials

 2–3 Minute Talk Script